Genetics of migraine

-Because genetics influence susceptibility to migraine, it can be shaped by evolution.
-Fitness-impairing disorders, including severe headache, tend to disappear as a result of natural selection, and their frequency decreases to near the rate of spontaneous mutation.
-However, migraine has not diminished over millions of years of evolution.
-Its prevalence has at least been maintained at a high level, and has even been shown to be increasing.
-This phenomenon suggests that a central nervous system (CNS) susceptible to severe, intermittent headache has been linked to an important survival or reproductive advantage.
+Migraine is often hereditary.
+It is estimated that 60% of migraine cases are caused by genetics.
+The role of natural selection in the development of migraines is not known.
+Fitness-impairing disorders, including migraines, tend to disappear as a result of natural selection, and their frequency decreases to near the rate of spontaneous mutation.
+However, it is estimated that migraines affect 15-20% of the population and is increasing.
+This could suggest that a central nervous system (CNS) susceptible to severe, intermittent headache has been linked to an important survival or reproductive advantage.
 Five possible evolutionary explanations exist: i) migraine as a defence mechanism, ii) migraine as a result of conflicts with other organisms, iii) migraine as a result of novel environmental factors, iv) migraine as a compromise between genetic harms and benefits, and v) headache as a design constraint.
 These considerations allow the treatment and prevention of migraine to be approached from an evolutionary medicine perspective.